Comparisons25 Jul 2026 · 8 min read

 Which should you choose?

-• Want simplicity, pace guidance on your watch, and a big community: Runna.
+Want simplicity and pace guidance on your watch: Runna.

-• Have predictable weeks and already know how to adjust: a static plan may be enough.
+Have predictable weeks and know how to adjust on your own: a static plan is plenty, and costs almost nothing.

 Already have a watch?
-You'll be up and running quickly — here's how to connect it via Intervals.icu.
+Setup takes a few minutes.
+Here's how to connect it via Intervals.icu.

 Questions and answers